Cedar County 4-H County Council

-The Cedar County 4-H County Council includes members and volunteers from each county 4-H club.
+Our 4-H County Council includes members and volunteers from each county 4-H club.
 The council meets six times a year to develop and maintain countywide programming.
 Public is welcome to attend.
+View Cedar County 4-H Council documents for meeting minutes, agendas and officer application.
+Applications to apply to be a county council officer are due in September.

 The following is a list of the current 4-H clubs.
 Meeting times and locations are subject to change.
 Please contact the club leader to verify meeting time and place.

-West Union Kids 4-H Club meets in the evening on the 3rd Wednesday of every month at the West Union Missionary Baptist Church, Stockton, MO.
-Leader: Kaylee Wisner, 417-309-3542
+- West Union Kids 4-H Club – Meets in the evening on the 3rd Wednesday of every month at the West Union Missionary Baptist Church, Stockton, MO.
+Leader: KaLee Wisner, 417-309-3542

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.